mrwweb/wordpress-block-editor-theme-support-starter/README.md

 **Contributions are encouraged!
 Submit a simple pull request or open an issue (encouraged before larger PRs).**

+## Note on CSS selectors

+The selectors in this project are as much for documentation as they are for styling.
+That's why every class is qualified with an element.
+This is particularly useful in cases where a block may change markup depending on it's configuration.

+Depending on your CSS authoring preferences and site environment, you are encouraged to adjust selectors in your project to keep specificity as low as possible.

 ## Potential Roadmap

 - [ ] Keep updated with future versions for WordPress